fernandopasik/lit-redux-router/README.md

 customElements.define('my-app', MyApp);
 ```

-Ideally all content would be in a component and can be passed to `lit-route` in a **component attribute**.
+Ideally all content would be in a component and can be passed to `lit-route` through a **component attribute**.

 ```js
 class AppHome extends LitElement {